Mikhail Spokoyny: Biography

-Mikhail Spokoyny was born on February 7, 1955, in Odessa, Ukraine.
-In 1977 he graduated from the Odessa Technological Institute with a degree in Thermal physics.
+Mikhail Spokoyny was born on February 7, 1955, in Odesa, Ukraine.
+In 1977 he graduated from the Odesa Technological Institute with a degree in Thermal physics.
 Later, in 1984, he earned a PhD in Engineering with the same specialization from the Leningrad Institute of Fine Mechanics and Optics.

-After graduating from the Odessa Technological Institute, from 1977 to 1989, Mikhail Spokoyny worked at Kvant, a Soviet research and production institute, where he was involved in project Monolit — the thermostabilization of Lenin’s body in the Mausoleum, one of the main projects of the institute.
+After graduating from the Odesa Technological Institute, from 1977 to 1989, Mikhail Spokoyny worked at Kvant, a Soviet research and production institute, where he was involved in project Monolit — the thermostabilization of Lenin’s body in the Mausoleum, one of the main projects of the institute.
 From 1989 to 1993, he held the position of Science Director at the Institute of New Technologies at the Russian Academy of Science.
 From 1993 to 2001, he held a number of executive positions at various companies in the IT.
 He is a founder of several startup companies including SOTEL, Ltd.

 In 2001 he moved to the United States, first as a visiting scholar at the University of California, Los Angeles (UCLA), and later holding various scientific and development positions throughout the state of California.
 He also worked in the Mechanical Department of Drexel University as a Research Professor and Research Director.
 He has more than 12 US patents and has authored more than 80 scientific publications.

 In 2013 Mikhail Spokoyny was appointed CEO and Managing Director of the Aerospace (Asgardia) International Research Center (AIRC) in Vienna, Austria.
 The center publishes the space magazine Room — The Space Journal and conducts research in different areas for the space industry.
 In that position, Mr. Spokoyny participated in the AIRC’s main project, the formation of Asgardia the Space Nation, that was announced in Paris, France, on October 12, 2016.